How We Help…

 This Goodwill Industries of East Texas program provides job readiness skills, counseling for family reunification, soft skills training, and job placement assistance to women returning to Smith County from jail/prison incarceration.
 With this intensive programming and case management the women are able to put their lives back on track, find employment, become stable and reconnect with their children and families.

 Bethesda Health Clinic is designed to provide medical care for individuals living or working in Smith County who make less than 200% of the poverty level.
 Program provides general primary care, including ancillaries (labs, x-rays, EKGs, etc.), education and exercise programs, along with considerable subspecialty access; provides dental care, and counseling on a limited basis.

 As the Children’s Miracle Network Hospital in Smith County, CHRISTUS Trinity Mother Frances Hospitals and Clinics serves pediatric patients throughout Smith County and all of East Texas.
 Mother Frances houses a 21 bed Children’s Center that provides a unique environment to promote healing and recuperation of sick children.

 Youth Counseling Program

-Program is offered predominately to area schools and juvenile probation departments.
+This Next Step Community Solutions program is offered predominately to area schools and juvenile probation departments.
 Our research and consultation with area school staff indicate that most schools need a licensed behavioral counselor, at least part-time, to support and complement the work of the school counselors.
 Because of their many school responsibilities most school counselors do not have the time, training or experience to work with the many varied behavioral issues of today’s youth.